 Madelyn Fernstrom, Ph.D., NBC News health and nutrition editor, explains that there are two kinds of candy — those that are pure sugar (like jelly beans) and those that are a combo of sugar and fat (like creamy chocolate eggs).
 When it comes to picking one, eat what you enjoy.
 “It’s treat — you’re not looking for nutrients,” says Fernstrom.
 “The most important thing when you pick a candy is that you choose one that you really want to have — that will be the most satisfying.”

-That being said, one way to keep things in check is to choose candies that come in individually wrapped packaging, says Bonnie Taub-Dix, R.D., nutritionist and BETTER contributor.
+That being said, one way to keep things in check is to choose candies that come in individually wrapped packaging, says Bonnie Taub-Dix, R.D., nutritionist.
 Another tip?
 “Save your candies for that treat at the end of the meal as opposed to diving into the candy dish when you arrive at somebody’s house,” says Taub-Dix.
 “That’s probably when you’re the most hungry and when you’ll eat the most of it.”

 Just don’t beat yourself up if you pop a few more bunny-shaped desserts than you intended, OK?
 “You can have a great diet and have an indulgent situation,” says Samantha Cassetty, R.D., a New York City-based nutritionist.
 “Enjoy it, be done with it and get back on track.”